uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 ## Description of the current implementation

-In the past section, we have defined forbidden list of items.
+In the past section, we have defined the forbidden list of items.
 Let's illustrate how the current implementation works related to the forbidden list.
 We will illustrate Salt first and Uyuni/SUSE Manager later.

 ### Salt